Sri Lanka crisis: New president a divisive choice

-Sri Lanka's prime minister has been elected president lawmakers who opted for a seasoned, veteran leader to lead the country out of economic collapse, despite widespread public opposition.
+Sri Lanka's prime minister has been elected president by MPs who opted for a seasoned, veteran leader to lead the country out of economic collapse, despite widespread public opposition.

-Ranil Wickremesinghe, an ally of ousted President Gotabaya Rajapaksa whose term he is finishing after he fled the country and resigned, urged fellow lawmakers to unite in saving the nation.
+Ranil Wickremesinghe, an ally of ousted President Gotabaya Rajapaksa whose term he is finishing after he fled the country and resigned, urged fellow MPs to unite in saving the nation.

 "People are not expecting the old politics from us, they expect us to work together," he told Parliament.